erinkelsey/erin-kelsey/content/featured/Emjinx/index.md

   - Celery
   - React
   - Apollo
+  - Stripe
+  - GitHub Actions
 ---

-An online service that can be used to send an email notification to owners of static websites and landing pages, that someone has contacted them through their site.
-This service is low-cost and has low overhead, meaning that the implementation is simple and fast, and can be used with any frontend technology.
-Available now [online](https://emjinx.com).
+An online service for implementing contact forms on static websites and landing pages.
+This service is a REST and GraphQL API, which can be used to send a notifications to the website's owner when someone has contacted them through their site.
+Available now as a [Web App](https://emjinx.com).